Estimated reading time: 5 minutes

-Teams are being hired and managed remotely, but organizations everywhere don’t quite seem to have got used to the new setup.
-It is time for organizations to get their act together and avoid making mistakes while hiring and managing a team of people working from remote locations.
+Remote team management is a challenge and organizations everywhere don’t quite seem to have gotten used to the new setup.
+It is time for organizations to get their act together and avoid making mistakes while hiring and remote team management of people working from remote locations.

 Here are 8 mistakes that organizations must steer clear of while managing remote teams:

 1. Not Checking on Your Team

 Since you are managing a team remotely and not interacting with or meeting each member on an everyday basis, it can very well become a case of ‘out of sight, out of mind’.
 In a remote work environment, forgetting names and resources is a distinct possibility.

 Staying connected with your team regularly to keep a check over proceedings is advisable.
 Even those working independently need a supervisor to ensure that deadlines for all assignments are met.
 Drop-in regularly for a ‘Hello’.
 Keep scheduling formal meetings on set dates and time slots.